About Breyers History

 Who We Are

-A Rich History - In 1866, as America recovered from the Civil War, William A. Breyer of Philadelphia hand-cranked his first gallon of ice cream.
-It was a special ice cream consisting of rich cream, pure cane sugar, fresh fruits, nuts and other flavours – some of the very same ingredients used today.
-He sold it to his neighbors with the promise that his ice cream was made with the finest ingredients.
-Word spread quickly, and Breyers® Ice Cream was soon declared Philadelphia’s best.
+In 1866, during the wake of the American Civil War, William A. Breyer of Philadelphia hand-cranked his first gallon of ice cream using some of the same ingredients we use today—rich cream, pure cane sugar and nuts.
+He sold his ice cream to his neighbors with the promise that it was created with the finest ingredients.
+Word spread quickly, and Breyer’s ice cream was soon declared to be Philadelphia’s best.

-In 1896, 30 years after Breyer made his first gallon of ice cream, his family set up its first wholesale manufacturing plant.
-Breyer’s son, Henry, incorporated the business in 1908 and continued his father’s commitment to produce high-quality ice cream.
+30 years after William A. Breyer hand-cranked his first gallon of ice cream, the Breyer family opened their first wholesale manufacturing center.
+William’s son, Henry, incorporated the business in soon after, carrying on his father’s commitment to high quality ice cream.

 In the 1990’s Breyers® was introduced to Canadian consumers, sharing delicious recipes that Americans have loved since 1866.
 All of our products for Canadian consumers continue to be made in Simcoe, Ontario, proudly using local milk and cream.

 Breyers® created our pledge as an homage to the standard set by our founder: to start with only high quality ingredients, like colours and flavours from natural sources, sustainably farmed vanilla and all Canadian Dairy .